TemryL/BEVFormer-HoP/README.md

 This repository is based on the official implementation of BEVFormer available here: https://github.com/fundamentalvision/BEVFormer.

 Recall that in the context of our project, (i.e. building Tesla Autopilot system) we are only interested in extracing a bird-eye-view features map from surrounding cameras.
-From the figure above we therefore only want to extract BEV *$B_t$* that will be fed into downstream tasks (i.e. trajectories prediction and sim agents).
+From the figure above we therefore only want to extract BEV *Bt* that will be fed into downstream tasks (i.e. trajectories prediction and sim agents).
 However, to assess the quality of the BEV features map, it is more convenient to tie it up with 3d detection tasks or segmentation tasks.
 Here, only 3d detection is used.

 # Contribution
 > **Temporal Enhanced Training of Multi-view 3D Object Detector via Historical